-Cannabis usage over a long period of time can cause tolerance, and subsequently withdrawal.
+Cannabis usage over a long period of time can cause tolerance and subsequently withdrawal.
 Cannabis withdrawal is recognized by the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 On a molecular level, cannabis tolerance occurs when the CB1 receptor is overstimulated and internalized, meaning absorbed by the cell.
 The CB1 receptor and the N-methyl-D-aspartate receptor (NMDA) receptor are linked when it comes to cannabis, so when CB1 signaling is inhibited, NMDA signaling is also hampered.
-This causes cannabis to be less effective for treating epilepsy and schizophrenia, though it also reduces the memory loss associated with cannabis use.
+This may cause cannabis to be less effective for treating epilepsy and schizophrenia, though it also reduces the memory loss associated with cannabis use.
 Tolerance does not significantly affect the CB2 receptor, so cannabis may be effective for inflammatory disorders over a longer period of time.

 Originally, this page included various studies on isolated THC.
 We have decided to transition the Human Effect Matrix of this page to one that exclusively includes studies on combinations of THC and CBD, either in the form of whole cannabis leaf, cannabis oil, or pharmaceutical combinations of THC and CBD.
 We have a dedicated CBD page and hope to release a dedicated THC page in the not-too-distant future.